paulreonal/Metacrafters-Exercises/ETH + AVAX/Project 2/README.md

 After this, the project will be running on your localhost.
 Typically at http://localhost:3000/

+## Setting up Metamask
+1. Connect MetaMask to Localhost Network
+2. Open MetaMask and click on the network dropdown at the top.

+a.
+Select "Add Network Manually".
+b.
+Fill in the following details:
+c.
+Network Name: Localhost 8545
+d.
+New RPC URL: http://localhost:8545
+e.
+Chain ID: 1337 (default for Hardhat)
+f.
+Currency Symbol: ETH
+g.
+Click "Save".

 ## Help
 A common issue is running the application locally because you have to make sure that the pre-requisites are already downloaded and their paths are already setup.
 It is suggested to run this in Remix 'https://remix.ethereum.org/' to easily run the program without worrying with the pre-requisites and setup.